garethpbk/apollo-rest-example/article.md

 One of Apollo Client's links offers solutions to all four of the questions above: `apollo-link-rest`, which allows existing REST API endpoints to be communicated with via GraphQL.
 This means you can start using GraphQL on the front-end, through Apollo Client, without any need for a GraphQL server on the back-end or any need to modify the back-end at all.
 It's a great way to try GraphQL without getting overwhelmed and for front-end developers who want to see what all the fuss is about.
 Whether or not it's suitable for full-scale production applications will depend on the team and application - if you want to have a fully GraphQL-powered application, it's generally recommended to leverage GraphQL on both ends; in this situation, `apollo-link-rest` offers a useful intermediary that can help the transition from a traditional REST setup to a GraphQL one (e.g. a front-end team doesn't have to wait for a GraphQL back-end to be functional).

-Without further adue, let's take a dive into Apollo Client and see how `apollo-link-rest` can be used to manage data from a REST API in a React application.
+Without further ado, let's take a dive into Apollo Client and see how `apollo-link-rest` can be used to manage data from a REST API in a React application.
 Our API will come from [JSONPlaceholder](https://jsonplaceholder.typicode.com/), which offers a mock REST API with everything you'd expect for a CRUD app, minus persistent storage.
 We'll use `create-react-app` to get our project up-and-running, and explore how Apollo Client works with React, as well as noting some issues with `apollo-link-rest` - as the project maintainers note, it's a library that's _under active development_.

 The finished repo for this project can be found at [https://github.com/garethpbk/apollo-rest-example](https://github.com/garethpbk/apollo-rest-example).